alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 ## 11 - Vector API (Sixth Incubator)

-With this feature the intetion is to introduce an <a href="https://docs.oracle.com/en/java/javase/21/docs/api/jdk.incubator.vector/jdk/incubator/vector/Vector.html">API</a> to express vector computations that reliably compile at runtime to optimal vector instructions on supported CPU architectures, thus achieving performance superior to equivalent scalar computations.
+With this feature, the intention is to introduce an <a href="https://docs.oracle.com/en/java/javase/21/docs/api/jdk.incubator.vector/jdk/incubator/vector/Vector.html">API</a> to express vector computations that reliably compile at runtime to optimal vector instructions on supported CPU architectures, thus achieving performance superior to equivalent scalar computations.

 More info in this <a href="https://openjdk.org/jeps/448">link</a>